Chemical Reaction Networks¶

 \begin{align} \frac{\mathrm{d}m}{\mathrm{d}t} &= \beta_m - \gamma_m m, \\[1em] \frac{\mathrm{d}p}{\mathrm{d}t} &= \beta_p m - \gamma_p p. \end{align}

-In general, the rate of a reaction $(\mathbf{r}, \mathbf{p}, \alpha)$ at time $t$ is $\alpha \prod_{s\in \mathcal{S}} s(t)^{\mathbf{r}(s)}$ where $s(t)$ is the concentration of species $s$ at time $t$.
+CRNs assume the so-called mass-action kinetics for rates.
+There, the rate of a reaction $(\mathbf{r}, \mathbf{p}, \alpha)$ at time $t$ is $\alpha \prod_{s\in \mathcal{S}} s(t)^{\mathbf{r}(s)}$ where $s(t)$ is the concentration of species $s$ at time $t$.
 The differential equation for a species $s \in \mathcal{S}$ is: $$ \frac{ds}{dt} = \sum_{(\mathbf{r}, \mathbf{p}, \alpha) \in \mathcal{R}} (\mathbf{p}(s) - \mathbf{r}(s)) \cdot \alpha \prod_{\tilde{s}\in \mathcal{S}} \tilde{s}(t)^{\mathbf{r}(\tilde{s})} $$

 The Chemical Master equation (stochastic, Markov chain semantics)¶